10 September 2020

 1. Instead of giving orders, make suggestions

 When you see a defect in the source code during code review, it often happens that a better solution immediately pops to your mind.
-You may then be tempted to unceremoniously write it in a comment and indicate to the author of the pull requests how they should correct it in a certain way.
+You may then be tempted to unceremoniously annotate source code and write it in a comment, indicating to the author of the pull requests how they should correct it in a certain way.

 “Use the mapping object, break this function into several others, rename this variable!
 Yes, now!”
 This “respect my authority” approach may tempt you, especially if you have much more seniority than the person whose code you are reviewing.